frontenddogma/css-optimization-basics/manuscript/overview.md

 In code, we don’t want to repeat ourselves.

-Accordingly, we do want to limit the repetition of declarations.
+Accordingly, in CSS, we do want to limit the repetition of declarations.

 Optimization for production is an important second step, because in production machines use our code, whereas in operation, humans use it.